 The symptoms in each case are very similar with a glowing red hot handle when the unit is powered on, due to no air being able to control the heat.
 Subsequently, the heater wire can burn itself out by breaking apart along the wire.
 (Fixable by just twisting them back together)

 The issue that I’ve found to be the issue in each scenario is the voltage regulator for the fan allows the voltage to go over 24V to 28V, which fries a transistor built into the fan, causing the entire fan to fail.
-(See picture below) The transistor itself is irreplaceable without breaking the fan, so our solution is to replace the fan, and place a 30 ohm resistor in series with the fan.
+(See picture below) The transistor itself is irreplaceable without breaking the fan, so our solution is to replace the fan and place a 30 ohm resistor in series with the fan.
 To derive this value, we use Ohm’s law for;

 To begin the procedure, first unscrew the handle plastic nut, and the two screws at the back of the handle.

 Next, desoldering the old fan, and remove the rubber air redirection part, and place onto new fan in the same orientation.
 Solder the new fan’s black wire to the circuit board Fan-, and the new resistor in series with the red wire as show below.

 Once this step is completed, reassemble and the unit is fixed.
 Thank you for helping us overcome this issue.